nus-cs2103-AY1718S1/addressbook-level4/collated/main/Eric.md

     }

     /**
-     * sorts all the appointments in the list before adding it to the internal list */ private void sortAppointmentsInChronologicalOrder(List<Appointment> appointment) {
+     * Sorts all the appointments in the list before adding it to the internal list */ private void sortAppointmentsInChronologicalOrder(List<Appointment> appointment) {
         requireNonNull(appointment);